WiresharkIO/ML_4_IOT_Security/README.md

 # IOT_IDS
-This repository deals with the analysis and implementation of Industrial Internet Of Things-(IIOT) based on ML models and TinyML.
+This repository deals with the analysis and implementation of Intrusion Detection in Industrial Internet Of Things(IIOT) network based on ML models and TinyML Inferences.